danielgalbraith/wordgen/README.md

 7. Post-processing according to assimilation rules included in wordgen.py

 These default settings can be changed by altering the phoneme inventory and weights, or by changing the number of lines/syllables in the output.

+The additional script remove_from_lex.py can be used to remove a specific set of words from the generated wordlist.